Chances are VERY high that your Free T4 level isn't actually normal even though it may be in the "normal range".

 So when thinking logically about this...

-The more Free T4 levels you have, the more you can draw upon this pool to create the active hormone... right?
+As your free T4 level increases, the more you can draw upon this pool to create the active hormone... right?

 It turns out that this is the way that most Doctors (and subsequently patients) think about the thyroid.

-Unfortunately, for about 98% of the population, it isn't true.
+Unfortunately, for at least 15% of the population, it isn't true (2).

 And that leaves us with a big problem:

-We are basing treatment recommendations off of an incomplete picture and we are wondering why our thyroid patients feel terrible and are so unhappy.
+We are basing treatment recommendations off of an incomplete picture and we are wondering why our thyroid patients feel terrible and are so unhappy (3).

 Your Free T4 and Thyroid Function